Selling your shared ownership home

 It also helps make sure you're given an efficient and cost-effective service.
 If we find a buyer for your home, you'll be charged an administration fee.
 This fee is determined by the terms of your lease but is generally between 1% and 1.25% of the full open market valuation.

-Selling your home if you live in a purpose-built block
+Selling your home if you live in our apartment blocks

-Some residents/buyers in purpose built-blocks may experience issues securing mortgages as a result of changes in building safety advice.
+Some residents/buyers in our apartment blocks may experience issues securing mortgages as a result of changes in building safety advice.
 You can find out more about these changes here.
 Please seek advice directly from your lender or mortgage broker before applying to ensure you do not incur any unnecessary valuation or solicitors' costs.